doctrine/orm/docs/en/reference/dql-doctrine-query-language.rst

 is an inheritance mapping strategy where each class in a hierarchy is mapped to several tables: its own table and the tables of all parent classes.
 The table of a child class is linked to the table of a parent class through a foreign key constraint.
-Doctrine 2 implements this strategy through the use of a discriminator column in the topmost table of the hierarchy because this is the easiest way to achieve polymorphic queries with Class Table Inheritance.
+Doctrine ORM implements this strategy through the use of a discriminator column in the topmost table of the hierarchy because this is the easiest way to achieve polymorphic queries with Class Table Inheritance.